energywebfoundation/energy-api/README.md

 - consecutive reads difference calculation - for e.g can be used to get production ts based on reads
 - date ranges, limits and paging
 - resolution conversion - TBD
-- aggregation functions - TBD
+- aggregation functions - aggregate using sum or mean over defined window

 ## Projects